MananDoshi1301/MananDoshi1301/README.md

 <img align="right" alt="GIF" src="code.gif?raw=true" width="500" height="320" />

-Enthusiastic about Data analysis, its feature branches, Machine Learning and Statistics
-<br/>Currently exploring and getting hands on some projects.
+I get up every day with the thought of reducing my processing time!
+<br/>Enthusiastic about developing scalable systems that serve real purposes.
+<br/>Passionate about Parallelism and Computer Vision.
+<br/>Always looking for opportunities and great projects to work on.
-<br/>I am looking for collaborations on projects.
-Would be very happy to connect!
+<br/>Would be very happy to connect!
 <br/>
-- 🎓 I’m currently pursuing Bachelor's of Technology in Information Technology
+- 🎓 I’m currently pursuing Master's of Science in Computer Science from CU Boulder
-- 🔭 Getting my hands dirty on projects related to Web Developments using MERN Stack
+- 🔭 Getting my hands dirty on projects